enableiot/iotkit-agent/README.md

       "value": 26.7
     }

-The "metric" is the dimension of the metric (e.g. temperature, speed, voracity etc.) and the value is the corresponding humber to that metric.
+The "metric" is the dimension of the metric (e.g. temperature, speed, voracity etc.) and the value is the corresponding number to that metric.